An 8 verse poem is available at the foot of the page.

 My poems have been very well received by readers of all ages and backgrounds.

-CARD – Printed on 240gsm high quality A4 card in smooth white, linen textured white and linen textured ivory.
-The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope.
+CARD – Printed on 240 gsm high quality PLAIN linen textured white or ivory, A4 or A3 card.
+The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope (A4) or rolled in a tube (A3).

 FREE delivery within the UK via Royal Mail 1st Class.